Generative AI Meets Future Cities: Towards an Era of Autonomous Urban Intelligence: Envision The Future of Urban Planning: Automated, Generative, Geospatial, Social, Economic, Environmental Knowledge-guided, Human-machine Collaborative, and Fairness-aware

 \item \emph{Geospatial, Mobility, Social, Economic, Environmental Knowledge-Guided: } Urban systems involves five important dimensions: geospatial, mobility, social, economic, and environmental dimensions.
 Domain knowledge regularization or guidance are critical to produce meaningful and useful generative planning because: 1) deep generative planning is often trained on large urban data that are noisy or incomplete, meaning that the patterns and relationships they learn may not accurately reflect the underlying structure of land-use configuration and relationships to other dimensions.
 This can lead to the generation of unrealistic or meaningless outputs.
 2) deep generative planning may not have a full understanding of the entire context (geospatial, social, economic, mobility, and environmental) in which traditional urban planning will be used.
 Incorporating domain knowledge or guidance can help ensure that the generated outputs are both realistic and useful.
 3) deep generative plan can be prone to producing land-use configurations that reinforce existing biases or inequities in existing community land-use configurations.
 Incorporating domain knowledge or guidance can help mitigate this risk.

-\item \emph{Human-centric Planning with Fairness Awareness: } "fairness" refers to considerations of equitable access to affordable housing, transportation, public services, and green spaces, as well as other resources (e.g., healthcare resources) over different sub populations (e.g., aging groups). \end{itemize}
+\item \emph{Human-centric Planning with Fairness Awareness: } Fairness refers to considerations of equitable access to affordable housing, transportation, public services, and green spaces, as well as other resources (e.g., healthcare resources) over different sub populations (e.g., aging groups).
+As AI becomes increasingly integrated into urban planning, ensuring responsible AI practices is essential for promoting fairness, mitigating biases, enhancing transparency, and safeguarding community interests~\cite{ye2025artificial}.
+In this regard, responsible AI frameworks can help achieve ethical considerations, explainability, and accountability, ensuring that AI-driven urban planning tools align with societal values and do not disproportionately disadvantage marginalized communities~\cite{yigitcanlar2024unlocking}.
+This also calls for strong governance and clear regulations to guide the collaboration between AI-driven planning systems and human experts~\cite{brand2023ensuring}.